sematic-ai/sematic/docs/cloud-runner.md

-By default, the execution of the graph and all [Sematic Functions](./glossary.md#sematic-function) will run in a single pod, the resolver pod.
+By default, the execution of the graph and all [Sematic Functions](./glossary.md#sematic-function) will run in a single pod, the runner pod.
 This is fine for minor pipeline steps that take up little time and resources.
 Some Functions may require specific resources (e.g. GPUs) and need to run in their own standalone containers.
 This can be achieved as follows: